 No one likes reading hundreds of words of fluff, so I’ll get right to the point.
 I was disappointed.

 In the free version you get to enter a seed word and receive a list of related words with traffic estimates.
 Not a lot of bells and whistles, and honestly this isn’t more information than you’d receive with other free keyword tools such as Ubersuggest.
 (And Ubersuggest is free straight up — not free for only a limited number of searches.)

 The related keywords list didn’t seem to be different than any other regular keyword tool, and I was expecting it to be different because presumably it’s based on latent…semantic…indexing.

 But that’s the free version, I told myself.
 Surely they’re holding back the goods for the premium version, and that must be awesome.
 So I paid the fee and got access to paid LSIgraph.

 What’s different in the paid version of LSIgraph?

 When you get related keyword results, you get another column next to the traffic estimates that gives each keyword an LSI score to show how related it is to your seed word.
 That sounds cooler than it is.

 If the numbers were occasionally surprising, or not things you would’ve thought of before, that score would be a useful metric.
 But in every case of research I did, the score aligned with common sense.

-That is to say that the conclusions you’d draw with it are the same as you’d

-  draw with any other keyword tool just by looking at traffic numbers and your

-  understanding of words.
+That is to say that the conclusions you’d draw with it are the same as you’d draw with any other keyword tool just by looking at traffic numbers and your understanding of words.

-  On a separate pane on the right hand side LSIgraph premium shows you the top

-  search results for your seed word.
-This is also mildly useful to get an idea of

-  who ranks for that topic in case you want to research them.
+On a separate pane on the right hand side LSIgraph premium shows you the top search results for your seed word.
+This can be helpful to get an idea of who ranks for that topic in case you want to research them.